xcdl/xcdl.github.io-source/pages/guide/concepts.md

 A package is a special type of component.
 Specifically, a package is the unit of distribution of components.

-If the package is distributed as a binary file, it can be installed (added to the components repository) using the appropriate tool.
+If the package is distributed as a binary file, it can be unpacked and installed (added to the components repository) using the appropriate tool.
 Afterwards it is possible to uninstall that package, or to install a later version.

 #### Loaded/unloaded